usb2snes/emulator-networkaccess/Protocol-Draft-v3.md

 * If offset is empty, read entire memory.
 * If size is empty, read from offset to end.
 * If offsetN is given, sizeN can not be omitted for N>=2
-* If reading out of bounds for last offset/size: reply can be short (reply has less bytes than requested).
+* If reading out of bounds for last offset/size: reply size can be shortened (reply has less bytes than requested).
-* If reading out of bounds for non-last offset/size: reply has to be padded with 0.
+* If reading out of bounds for non-last offset/size: the command error.
-* If **all** addresses are out of bounds the reply can be empty instead of sending padding.
+* If one address is out of bounds the command returns an error.

-How to implement:
-* no offset: return entire memory
-* just offset: return from offset to end
-* otherwise, dynamic: concatenate all regions, the last region may be truncated if out of bounds, others may need padding
-* otherwise, static: allocate a buffer of sum(sizes), clear with 0, copy regions into the buffer

-Processing the reply:
-* either: receive buffer, calculate the expected offset, out of bounds means out of bounds
-* or: receive buffer, grow buffer by padding it with 0 to the sum of regions, there will be no out of bounds access
-* detecting out of bounds access is only possible for the last region
+Note : for a multiread you still receive only one binary reply

 Sample: `CORE_READ WRAM;$100;10;512;$a` reads 10 bytes from 0x100 and 10 bytes from 0x200 of WRAM.
 The reply will be 20 bytes long.

 ### CORE_WRITE `<memory name>` [`<offset>` [`<size>` [`<offset2>` `<size2>` ....]]]

-Write one or more ranges to a memory followed by binary data.
+Write one or more ranges to a memory.
+The command is followed by binary message.

 Offsets/addresses that start with $ are hexadecimal otherwise they are decimal.